Massipssa/Docs/cloud/azure/security/concepts.md

 - Azure Identity Service
-    - Identity:
+    - Identity
-        - User
+      - User identity
-        - App or Server
+      - Service principal (Hosted services, Application, Automated tool)
+      - Managed identity

+- Security principal
+  -  An object (identity) that can be assigned to a role

 - **Azure AD**
     - Manages identity and access to resources
     - To manage AD the **Global administrator** role is required